cerplot/luigi/doc/configuration.rst

         ...

-If none of retry-policy fields is defined per step, the field value will be **default** value which is defined in luigi config file.
+If none of retry-policy fields is defined per step, the field value will be **default** value which is defined in trun config file.

-To make luigi sticks to the given retry-policy, be sure you run luigi worker with ``keep_alive`` config.
+To make trun sticks to the given retry-policy, be sure you run trun worker with ``keep_alive`` config.
 Please check ``keep_alive`` config in :ref:`worker-config` section.

 Retry-Policy Fields
 -------------------